 This health issue is so prevalent that medical care costs amount to over $12 billion per year, including treatments, disability payments, and missed workdays.

 The medical costs per person vary, though, as back pain can have several causes.
-Our back pain management clinic in California has encountered some aches that stem from fatigue, while others signal a possibly serious condition.
+Our back pain management studio in California has encountered some aches that stem from fatigue, while others signal a possibly serious condition.
 Here are six common reasons you experience back pain.

 Your Back Is Strained or Tense